abhiruchipb/abhiruchipb.github.io/index.md

-hi there! this is 12-part blog series where i explain in detail, everything i've learnt in deep learning so far.
+hi there! this is 20+ part blog series where i explain in detail, everything i've learnt in deep learning so far.

 we will start from basics and build things up step by step.